jonathan-vella/CAF-Expert-Learning-Path/02-CAF Basic - Strategy and Plan/challenges/challenge1.md

 ## Challenge 1 – Checklist

-1. Completed the Cloud Journey Tracker assessment tool
+1. Complete the Cloud Journey Tracker assessment tool
-2. Determined at least 3 motivations and cloud benefits according to the customer scenario.
+2. Determine at least 3 motivations and cloud benefits according to the customer scenario.
-3. Completed the Business Outcomes template
+3. Complete the Business Outcomes template
-4. Completed the Strategy and Plan template (stop at the “Plan” heading)
+4. Complete the Strategy and Plan template (stop at the “Plan” heading)
-5. Documented assumptions
+5. Document any assumptions